Veal: Production

 Male dairy calves are commonly used for veal production as they do not lactate and are therefore surplus to the requirements of the dairy industry.
 Newborn veal calves are generally separated from the cow within three days.
 Calves are sometimes raised in individual stalls for the first several weeks as a sort of quarantine, and then moved to groupings of two or more calves.

-Milk-fed veal calves consume a diet consisting of milk replacer, formulated with mostly milk-based proteins and added vitamins and minerals supplemented with solid feeds.
+Milk-fed veal calves consume a diet consisting of formula, formulated with mostly milk-based proteins and added vitamins and minerals supplemented with solid feeds.
 This type of diet is similar to infant formula and is also one of the most common diets used for calves in the veal industry.
 Grain-fed calves normally consume a diet of milk replacer for the first six to eight weeks and then move on to a mostly corn-based diet.

 A farm veterinarian creates and provides a health program for the herd.
 Veal calves need proper amounts of water, adequate nutrition, and safe and comfortable environments to thrive.